Derived equivalences of twisted supersingular K3 surfaces

 Recall that we have $\sqrt{\Td(X)}=(1,0,1)$, and that the Chern characters of a coherent sheaf on a K3 surface are integral.
 The Mukai vector thus gives rise to a map

 which is an isomorphism of groups.
 If we equip $K(X)$ with the pairing induced by

 it is even an isometry.

 We wish to replicate these structures in the twisted setting.
 Let $X$ be a smooth projective variety and $\alpha\in\Br(X)$ a Brauer class (we have in mind the case where $X$ is a K3 surface, or the product of two K3 surfaces).
+Before even considering the category of $\alpha$-twisted sheaves, we must make a non-canonical choice, either of a cocycle or of a $\mathbb{G}_m$-gerbe representing the cohomology class $\alpha$.
+We will opt for the latter, although either would be sufficient for our purposes.
+A good reference for the gerby perspective is \cite[12.3]{MR3495343}.
+For the readers convenience, we briefly discuss the cocycle perspective in Appendix A.

+There are several different definitions of Chern characters for twisted sheaves appearing in the literature.
+These are all essentially equivalent, but differ by various shifts and signs which can be confusing to compare.
+The particular choice which we will employ in the present document is essentially that used in \cite{BL17,LMS11}.
+We recall the definition below.
+In Appendix A, we include a comparison with the twisted Chern characters used by Huybrechts and Stellari \cite{HS04}.

 Let $\pi\colon\sX\to X$ be a $\bG_m$-gerbe whose associated cohomology class is $\alpha$.
 If $n\alpha=0$, then there exists an $n$-fold twisted invertible sheaf, say $\sL$, on $\sX$.
 Choosing such a sheaf allows us to compare $n$-fold twisted sheaves on $\sX$ and sheaves on $X$. \begin{Definition} Let $\sE$ be a locally free twisted sheaf of positive rank on $\sX$.
 The \textit{twisted Chern character} of $\sE$ (with respect to $\sL$) is

 where by convention we choose the $n$-th root so that $\rk(\ch^{\sL}(\sE))=\rk(\sE)$.
 We define the twisted Mukai vector of $\sE$ by